 The School of Security Studies is dedicated to the understanding of security issues in an increasingly complex and uncertain world.
 Harnessing the depth and breadth of expertise across the War Studies and Defence Studies Departments, and the King’s Institute for Applied Security Studies, we are one of the largest multi-disciplinary communities of scholars in the world engaged in the teaching and research of all aspects of conflict, war, security and defence.

-Scholars in the School produce world-leading research that creates new empirical knowledge and understanding develops and employs innovative theory, and which has direct and sustained impact on international security debates, policy and practice.
+Scholars in the School produce world-leading research that creates new empirical knowledge and understanding, develops and employs innovative theory, and has direct and sustained impact on international security debates, policy and practice.
 The School is home to multiple research centres and groups which are organised under eight broad research themes.
 With our unparalleled research power we aim to be a global hub for subject innovation, partnering and inter-disciplinarity in the field and beyond.